G-Core/product-documentation/documentation/cloud/file-shares/about-file-shares.md

 ---
 # About Files Shares

 File Shares is Gcore’s Network File System (NFS) as a service.
-It allows you to create, manage and share file systems across various Virtual Instances, Bare Metal servers, and Kubernetes pods within your cloud infrastructure.
-The service supports the NFS protocol and works with both Linux and Windows instances.
+It allows you to create, manage and share file systems across various Virtual Machines (VMs), Bare Metal, and Managed Kubernetes pods within your cloud infrastructure.
+The service supports the NFS protocol and works with both Linux and Windows VMs.

 ## How does File Shares work?

 You create a file share and configure the access rules.
 Once your file share is created, we allocate a NFS server with the standard disk type to host your shared files.
-The file share becomes available to Virtual Instances, Bare Metal servers and Kubernetes pods within the private network it is connected to.
+The file share becomes available to Virtual Machines, Bare Metal servers and Kubernetes pods within the private network it is connected to.

 To access the file share, first mount it to the local file systems of your servers.
 Once mounted, you can access and interact with the file share as if it is an integral part of your own local file system.
 The NFS protocol allows servers within a subnetwork to simultaneously read, write, and modify files on the file share, providing data consistency and facilitating team collaborations.